Lighty-Launcher/LightyUpdater/crates/scanner/docs/jar-scanner.md

-# JarScanner - Scanner generique parallelise
+# JarScanner - Parallelized generic scanner

-## Vue d'ensemble
+## Overview

-`JarScanner` est un scanner generique reutilisable pour les fichiers JAR avec parallelisation controlee.
-Il est utilise par LibraryScanner et ModScanner.
+`JarScanner` is a reusable generic scanner for JAR files with controlled parallelization.
+It is used by LibraryScanner and ModScanner.

 ## Architecture